Linear economy vs circular economy: Key differences and how to make the change

 3. Sustainability perspective

 When considering sustainability, the linear economy works towards eco-efficiency, trying to achieve the same result while reducing the environmental impact generated.
-This doesn’t enable circularity and it only delays the linear flow of resources from production to waste by reprocessing materials into a product with less value (downcycling).
+This doesn’t enable circularity, and it only delays the linear flow of resources from production to waste by reprocessing materials into a product with less value (downcycling).

 Alternatively, the circular economy attempts to increase the eco-effectiveness of products.
-The environmental damage here is completely eliminated and even a positive impact is possible.
+The environmental damage here is eliminated and even a positive impact is possible.
 It abolishes the idea of waste and converts materials into something of greater value than they originally had (upcycling).

 4. Business model